China Sanctions Pelosi, Cancels Military, Climate Talks With US

 Beijing has said its relations with Taiwan are an internal matter.
 It says it reserves the right to bring Taiwan under Chinese control, by force if necessary.

-In Tokyo, Pelosi addressed the diplomatic furore caused by the congressional delegation's week-long trip to Asia, and most specifically to Taiwan.
+Pelosi addressed the diplomatic furore around the congressional delegation's trip to Asia, and most specifically to Taiwan, speaking in Tokyo before departing for Washington.

 "We have said from the start that our representation here is not about changing the status quo in Taiwan or the region," she told a news conference after meeting Japanese Prime Minister Fumio Kishida.